jarismar/b3c-invoice-reader-lambda/README.md

 Read invoice, validate and populate database with all entities from the invoice.

-## Environment
+## AWS Environment

-Files are read from this S3 Bucket `b3c-data/invoice`
+Files are read from this S3 Bucket `b3c-data/invoice/<userID>/<yyyy_mm>/` Files are set to auto-archive in 90s after they are created

 ## Dependencies